The worm doth woo the mortal, death claims a living bride,

 Her face shifted from chestnut to ash, from possibility to certainty, lips cranking themselves into the exact opposite of a hint of a grin.
 Somehow, they were more attractive that way, more sympathetic.
 That humbled confidence, forced upon her like a bad memory.
 Her black pupils swallowed the color of her eyes, a sign of arousal.
 But, not the kind I had suspected earlier.
 Something had spooked her.

 “I’m sorry, Officer Clay.”
-The laptop opened, no longer a prop for banter, but a black-and-white checkered flag telling me that the contest was over.
+The laptop opened, no longer a prop for banter, but a checkered flag telling me that the contest was over.
 Even the rain stick seemed to have lost its color.
 Everything in the office was suddenly grayscale.
 “I don’t think I can help you.”

 I didn’t argue.
 You can tell when someone isn’t going to talk, just like you can tell when someone isn’t going to shoot.
 If you pay attention.
 So, I just walked out, took the blond’s aggressive wink in stride, and pulled the privateer’s notebook from my pocket as I stepped onto the sidewalk.